Jesty and Jenner’s Jab

 Surgeon Edward Jenner (1749-1823) and farmer Benjamin Jesty (1736-1816) are rightly credited with saving more lives than anyone else, by conceiving and demonstrating the principle of vaccination.
 What is less often emphasised is that it only happened because they listened respectfully to an old wives’ tale.

 BENJAMIN JESTY, a Dorsetshire farmer, heard from his dairymaids that the skin-rash caused by cowpox had one blessing: once you’d had it, you didn’t get smallpox.
+So when smallpox broke out in Yetminster in 1774, Benjamin deliberately infected his wife Elizabeth and their two sons with cowpox, giving them lifelong immunity.

-It was however not until 1796 that another Gloucestershire GP, Edward Jenner, conclusively proved their guess, protecting his gardener’s son from the potentially fatal effects of ‘variolation’, inoculation with deadly smallpox itself, by ‘vaccination’, infecting him first with harmless cowpox.*
+Rural doctors had long suspected this might work, and one Dr Fewster had presented a paper on the matter in London nine years before.
+As a way to stimulate a natural resistance to smallpox, it was certainly much safer than variolation, inoculating a subject with deadly smallpox itself.* It was however not until 1796 that another Gloucestershire GP, Edward Jenner, conclusively proved their guesses, protecting his gardener’s son from the potentially fatal effects of variolation by ‘vaccination’, infecting him first with harmless cowpox.*

 Jenner’s success, scientific rigour and tireless advocacy slowly convinced the doubters.
 In 1840, variolation was banned by Parliament, and superseded by Jenner’s vaccination.
 Soon his technique was turning the tide against diseases from smallpox to polio, meningitis, measles, and tetanus.